 Mississippi College requires all Campus Security Authorities to participate in yearly training.
-CSAs receive training through the Clery Center's Campus Security Authority (CSA) Training Video which informs CSAs of their role and responsibilities under the Clery Act.
-While the training is required for all CSAs, it is made available for all Mississippi College faculty and staff.
+All coaches, coaching graduate assistants, resident assistants, area coordinators, and Student Life staff receive training through the Clery Center's Campus Security Authority (CSA) Training Video which informs CSAs of their role and responsibilities under the Clery Act.
+While the training is required for all CSAs, it is available for all Mississippi College faculty and staff.